w01ki3/w01ki3/README.md

           <img src="img/vkIcon.png" style="width: 75px;">
         </td>
         <td>
-          my nickname is w01ki3
+          My nickname is w01ki3
           <br>
-          and my personal logo on the left
+          And my personal logo on the left
           <br>
           And this is my only social media account; https://tr.linkedin.com/in/volkan-karaoglu
         </td>